pionl/laravel-chunk-upload/readme.md

  */
 public function upload(Request $request) {

-    // create the file receiver
+    // Create the file receiver, exception is thrown if file upload is invalid (size limit, etc)
     $receiver = new FileReceiver("file", $request, ContentRangeUploadHandler::class);

-    // check if the upload is success if ($receiver->isUploaded()) {
+    // Check if the upload is success if ($receiver->isUploaded()) {

         // receive the file